‘Suits’ Season 7 Promo, Return Date, And What Is Next For Harvey, Donna And Mike

 Mike, too, begins a new journey in Suits Season 7.
 Korsh said that he no longer had to worry about being a fraud, adding that mentally, it would allow him to step out of the shadows and be a little more confident.

-Mike agreed to come back to the firm on certain conditions, including he would take up pro bono cases and was allowed to bring the clinic on to any case that he wanted.
+Mike agreed to come back to the firm on certain conditions, including one where he would take up pro bono cases and be allowed to bring the clinic on to any case that he wanted.
 As the previous seasons have shown, the pro bono cases can be at odds with corporate clients’ interests.

 Korsh told Deadline that Harvey and Mike probably did not see the consequences of the deal and what that would mean moving forward.
 Suits Season 7 will be exploring that.